kalekundert/autoclasstoc/docs/advanced_usage.rst

 ------------------
 A more explicit way to categorize methods is to use a decorator to label methods that belong to a particular section.
-This approach only is only applicable to methods and inner classes, but is easy to implement.
-For this example, we'll make a section for "Read Only" methods that are identified by a
+This approach only is only applicable to methods and inner classes (because data attributes cannot be decorated), but is easy to implement.
+For this example, we'll make a section for "Read Only" methods that are identified by a decorator:
-decorator:

 The first step is to write a decorator to label read-only methods: